Tommy Zeigler case

-The Tommy Zeigler case refers to the murders of four people in Winter Garden, Florida on December 24, 1975.
+The Tommy Zeigler case refers to the murders of four people in Winter Garden, Florida, United States on December 24, 1975.
 Thirty-year-old Tommy Zeigler was charged for the quadruple murder of his wife, her parents, and another man at his family-owned furniture store.
 He was tried and convicted on July 2, 1976.
 Zeigler was sentenced to death on July 16, 1976, for two of the murders, in addition to life imprisonment.

 Murders and conviction

 On July 2, 1976, thirty-year-old William Thomas "Tommy" Zeigler Jr. (born July 25, 1945) was convicted of the quadruple murder of his wife, Eunice Zeigler, and her parents, Perry and Virginia Edwards, as well as a customer named Charlie Mays.

 On December 24, 1975, at Zeigler’s furniture store in Winter Garden, Florida, somebody fired approximately 30 bullets.
 Eunice Zeigler and Virginia Edwards were shot and killed.
 Perry Edwards and Charlie Mays were beaten to death with a metal crank.
 Police later found the crank and five guns at the murder scene.
 Tommy Zeigler was also shot and wounded in the abdomen.
 Prosecutors later theorized he shot himself in an attempt to make it look like Mays and two other men (Edward Williams and Felton Thomas) committed the murders while robbing the furniture store.
 Williams and Thomas eventually testified against Zeigler.

 A few days after the shootings, while he was in the hospital, Zeigler was arrested and charged with the murders.
 According to the prosecution, Zeigler's motive for the murders was to collect the money from two life insurance policies which were taken out on his wife months before the murders.
 These policies were worth a total of $500,000.

 Zeigler has always said that he was a victim of a bad robbery attempt.
 He has also maintained that Charlie Mays was involved in this robbery.
 As recently as 2015, Zeigler has also said that his brother-in-law, Perry Edwards, Jr., was the person who planned the murders.

 Due to publicity, Zeigler’s trial was moved to Jacksonville, Florida.
 A jury found him guilty.
 He was given the death penalty for the murders of his wife and Mays.
 He was also sentenced to life imprisonment for the murders of his wife's parents.